loshuyen/chatroom-react-express/README.md

 7. cd ..
 8. npm start

-Now you shoud see the website running on http://localhost:3000 in the brouser
+Now you shoud see the website running on http://localhost:3000 in the browser